 Pro Tips

-• Experiment with different grip widths to find the position that is most comfortable and effective for you.
+- Experiment with different grip widths to find the most comfortable and effective position.

 9. Zottman Curl